Pay Stubs and Direct Deposit Complete 2025 Guide

 4. Deduction Errors

-Health insurance premiums, retirement contributions, or garnishments may sometimes appear incorrectly.
-Compare your stub against your benefit elections and W-4 form for accuracy.
+Compare your stub against your benefit elections and W-4 form.

 Secure Storage of Pay Stubs